spring-guides/gs-async-method/README.ftl.md

 <a name="initial"></a>
-Create a representation of a Page
+Create a representation of a page
 ----------------------------------

-Now that you've set up the project and build system, you can create a Facebook lookup service.
-Before you can do that, you need to define a representation for the data you'll retrieve through Facebook's Graph API.
+Before you can create a Facebook lookup service, you need to define a representation for the data you'll retrieve through Facebook's Graph API.

 To model the page representation, you create a resource representation class.
-Provide a plain old java object with fields, constructors, and accessors for the `id` and `content` data:
+Provide a plain old Java object with fields, constructors, and accessors for the `id` and `content` data:

     <@snippet path="src/main/java/hello/Page.java" prefix="complete"/>

 Spring uses the [Jackson JSON][jackson] library to convert Facebook's JSON response into a `Page` object.
 The `@JsonIgnoreProperties` annotation signals Spring to ignore any attributes not listed in the class.
-This makes is super easy to make REST calls and produce domain objects.
+This makes it easy to make REST calls and produce domain objects.

 Create a Facebook lookup service